devbyray/devbyrayray-blog-nuxt/content/posts/2020-03-25-how-to-build-fast-advanced-json-powered-forms-on-angular-with-ngx-formly-77aeed406f73.md

 ## Read more

 [**Jump Start Your Developer Career From Zero To Hero**
-_A Method So Simple It Will Blow Your Mind!_levelup.gitconnected.com](https://levelup.gitconnected.com/jump-start-your-developer-career-from-zero-to-hero-89cb62a1829 "https://levelup.gitconnected.com/jump-start-your-developer-career-from-zero-to-hero-89cb62a1829")[](https://levelup.gitconnected.com/jump-start-your-developer-career-from-zero-to-hero-89cb62a1829)
+\_A Method So Simple It Will Blow Your Mind!\_levelup.gitconnected.com](https://levelup.gitconnected.com/jump-start-your-developer-career-from-zero-to-hero-89cb62a1829 'https://levelup.gitconnected.com/jump-start-your-developer-career-from-zero-to-hero-89cb62a1829')[](https://levelup.gitconnected.com/jump-start-your-developer-career-from-zero-to-hero-89cb62a1829)

 [**5 Steps Give Structure To Your Development Projects**
-_Are you not able to manage your programming projects?
-Try this!_medium.com](https://medium.com/dev-together/5-steps-give-structure-to-your-development-projects-e1348eb9f17d "https://medium.com/dev-together/5-steps-give-structure-to-your-development-projects-e1348eb9f17d")[](https://medium.com/dev-together/5-steps-give-structure-to-your-development-projects-e1348eb9f17d)
+\_Are you not able to manage your programming projects?
+Try this!\_medium.com](https://medium.com/dev-together/5-steps-give-structure-to-your-development-projects-e1348eb9f17d 'https://medium.com/dev-together/5-steps-give-structure-to-your-development-projects-e1348eb9f17d')[](https://medium.com/dev-together/5-steps-give-structure-to-your-development-projects-e1348eb9f17d)

 [**How To Build A Dark Mode Switcher with CSS Variables**
-_Build a Dark Mode Switcher with CSS Variable, JavaScript and TypeScript_levelup.gitconnected.com](https://levelup.gitconnected.com/how-to-build-a-dark-mode-switcher-with-css-variables-ccb13f7441a0 "https://levelup.gitconnected.com/how-to-build-a-dark-mode-switcher-with-css-variables-ccb13f7441a0")[](https://levelup.gitconnected.com/how-to-build-a-dark-mode-switcher-with-css-variables-ccb13f7441a0)
+\_Build a Dark Mode Switcher with CSS Variable, JavaScript and TypeScript_levelup.gitconnected.com](https://levelup.gitconnected.com/how-to-build-a-dark-mode-switcher-with-css-variables-ccb13f7441a0 'https://levelup.gitconnected.com/how-to-build-a-dark-mode-switcher-with-css-variables-ccb13f7441a0')[](https://levelup.gitconnected.com/how-to-build-a-dark-mode-switcher-with-css-variables-ccb13f7441a0)

 [**JavaScript Concepts You Need Before Starting w/ Frameworks & Libraries**
-_Don’t start before you are comfortable with them_medium.com](https://medium.com/dev-together/javascript-concepts-you-need-before-starting-w-frameworks-libraries-25a325312b5c "https://medium.com/dev-together/javascript-concepts-you-need-before-starting-w-frameworks-libraries-25a325312b5c")[](https://medium.com/dev-together/javascript-concepts-you-need-before-starting-w-frameworks-libraries-25a325312b5c)
+\_Don’t start before you are comfortable with them_medium.com](https://medium.com/dev-together/javascript-concepts-you-need-before-starting-w-frameworks-libraries-25a325312b5c 'https://medium.com/dev-together/javascript-concepts-you-need-before-starting-w-frameworks-libraries-25a325312b5c')[](https://medium.com/dev-together/javascript-concepts-you-need-before-starting-w-frameworks-libraries-25a325312b5c)